Derek Leask

-Derek William Leask (1948 – 15 November 2025) was a New Zealand diplomat.
+Derek William Leask (1948 – 15 November 2025) was a New Zealand diplomat and cartobibliographer.
 From March 2008 to February 2013, he was the High Commissioner from New Zealand to the United Kingdom, and concurrently accredited as Ambassador to Ireland and High Commissioner to Nigeria.
 Leask was a career diplomat, who joined the Ministry of Foreign Affairs in 1969.
 Before becoming Commissioner, he was Deputy Secretary at the Ministry of Foreign Affairs and Trade in Wellington.
 He served as Ambassador to the European Union in Brussels from 1994 to 1999, and was earlier posted to Suva, Ottawa and London, between 1985 and 1989.

 Early life and education

 Leask was born in Wellington in 1948, and earned degrees from Victoria University of Wellington (BCA), and the University of Canterbury (MComm, Hons-Economics).

 High Commissioner to the United Kingdom

 Minister of Foreign Affairs Winston Peters announced Leask would be the next High Commissioner in London on 22 November 2007, succeeding Jonathan Hunt.
 As High Commissioner, Leask attended the service for Edmund Hillary at St George's Chapel in Windsor Castle on 2 April 2008.